INM-6/nnmt/README.md

 Many test classes define the tested function as `staticmethod`, because the function itself is not tightly related to class, but we still want to attach it to the class for later reference.
-This allows calling function as an 'unbound function', without passing the instance to the function:
+This allows us to call the function as an 'unbound function', without passing the instance to the function:
  `self.func()` = `func()` != `func(self)`.

 There are two special fixtures that are definded in `conftest.py`: